aedocw/epub2tts/README.md

   URL:  `epub2tts --url https://www.example.com/page --name example-page`

+To use Coqui XTTS, add: `--xtts <sample.wav>` (GPU absolutely required, and even then it's slow but sounds amazing!)

 To use OpenAI TTS, add: `--openai <your API key>` (Use speaker option to specify voice other than onyx: `--speaker shimmer`)

 To change speaker (ex p307 for a good male voice), add: `--speaker p307`